Wednesday Talks

 UNISA JEFFREY SMART BUILDING

-South Australian-based Gray Hawk is renowned for his meticulous attention to detail and the great artistry in his bespoke designs.
+South Australian-based designer and maker Gray Hawk is renowned for his meticulous attention to detail and the great artistry in his bespoke designs.
 His distinct aesthetic is informed by an Art Deco sensibility that is opulent in form and meticulous in detail.
 Hawk has been commissioned to design and make bespoke furniture for over 40 years.
 Steeped in history, tradition and experience—his daily challenge is to generate objects with the utmost integrity.

 Wednesday Talks - Term One